nabilaryrie/Capstone1PW/READme.md

 The Hospital Database Application, part of my Capstone Project at Purwadhika Data Science Program, simplifies data management for a fictional hospital.
+The program fully uses python, with an English language interface.
 Key features include:

 1. Display Current Data: View the existing patient database in an organized tabulated format.
 2. Create New Data: Add new patient entries with unique registration numbers, age, diagnosis, and hospital status.